Where we meet

 Find Out More

-Now that the second lockdown is upon us and no idea when WI meetings can resume (in the flesh) Catsfield WI is carrying on with the plan we set up in March.
+During the last lockdown, Catsfield WI carried on with the plan set up in March 2020.
 All committee members were allocated 4/5 members to keep in touch with by phone on a regular basis to make sure that they were coping ok and to see if there was anything we could do to help – also a nice long chat was welcome especially to those who are living on their own.

 When lockdown restrictions were lifted and we were allowed to meet in the open in a group of no more than 30, we arranged a meeting at our local playing field.
 Our members were really receptive to the idea and we had a great turnout.
 The Committee turned up early and got to work sanitizing the chairs and tables (that were stored in a shed at the playing field), and members were asked to bring their own picnic.
 A quiz was arranged which was enjoyed by all, even if most of us couldn’t answer all the questions.
 The weather that week had been glorious, the day we had the get together – 21st August – it was like April showers, umbrellas were going up and down at a rate of knots.
 Still it did not spoil the afternoon.
 The feedback we got was that it was a great idea and everyone enjoyed the fact that they could have a good natter and meet up with friends.